 Example 2: Francesca

-Francesca, who is also from Scotland and has a Plan 1 income-contingent student loan, leaves university at the same time as Jann, in the summer of 2020 but cannot find work straight away.
+Francesca, who is also from Northern Ireland and has a Plan 1 income-contingent student loan, leaves university at the same time as Jann, in the summer of 2020 but cannot find work straight away.

 She finds a job in May 2021 and her employer requests information to complete a new starter checklist.
 Unlike Jann, because she left her course before 6 April 2021, if Francesca’s income is high enough, her employer will have to start making deductions from her pay immediately.

 What are employed ‘earnings’ for Plan 1 student loan repayments?